britive/onboarding/session-recording/README.md

 # Session recording

-This examples cover session recording features for SSH and rDP sessions curated by Britive access broker.
+These examples cover session recording features for SSH and rDP sessions curated by Britive access broker.

+## Background

+This example uses Britive access broker and Apache Guacamole to achieve proxied user session into servers and allows for video recording of the user session.
+The sessions curated by Britive are short-lived and does nto require user to install any special tools or copying credentials.
+The credential rotation is compeltely handled by Britive access broker.

+Apache Guacamole’s proxy service, called guacd, is the core backend component responsible for brokering remote desktop sessions between users and target systems.
+Unlike traditional remote access tools that run directly in a client application, Guacamole uses guacd to handle protocols like RDP, VNC, and SSH, and then streams the session over the web using HTML5.
+This proxy receives connection requests from the Guacamole web frontend and manages the actual protocol communication, abstracting it into a format that browsers can render.
+By separating the frontend (web application) from the backend (guacd), Guacamole enables secure, clientless remote access through a browser without plugins.

 ## [example_user.json](user.json)